storcke64/Storcke64Basic/README.md

   Steinberger / Pixabay, and is published under the MIT license.
   See https://github.com/Pixabay/JavaScript-autoComplete for more details.

+- The 'gb.form.htmlview' component embeds the 'litehtml' library from Yuri Kobets.
+See http://www.litehtml.com for more details.

 If I forget some borrowed code in the list above, just tell me.

 Enjoy Gambas!